spug-school/webcasino/README.md

     - A new profile is created if the username does not exist

 - Player's game history
-  - Each played "hand" or "game" is saved to the database
+  - Each played game is saved to the database
   - The user can view their own played games at any time
   - Choose how many games to show
 - Profile editing
-  - Allows the user to edit their own credidentials (username & password)
+  - Allows the user to edit their own credentials (username & password)
   - Allows the user to delete their profile and all records from the database

-## TODOS (in the future)
-- API with Flask
-- Web UI
-- More games
-- Code cleanup
-- Logger location